Skip to main content

 Annotation Kits

 You'll eventually test with users of assistive technology (AT).
 In general, AT works best with coded prototypes.
-Before research begins, you should consider creating your prototype in CodePen for the most accurate research results.
+Before research begins, consider creating your prototype in CodePen or Codespaces for the most accurate research results.

 Resources for Developers

-Following accessibility best practices and VA's guidelines will result in more accessible products for all Veterans.
+Following accessibility best practices and VA guidelines results in more accessible products for all Veterans.

 Apply accessibility best practices